Guidelines for Sharing Patient Information at Children's

 Condition and release of information

-The staff of Children’s Healthcare of Atlanta works to ensure the privacy of our patients and their families.
-Media representatives are required to contact the Children’s Public Relations department before entering any of our facilities.
-In addition, requests for staff interviews must be handled through a public relations representative (24-Hour Media Pager: 404-570-9717).
+The Children’s Healthcare of Atlanta staff works to help ensure the privacy of our patients and their families.
+Media representatives are required to contact the Children’s public relations department before entering any of our facilities.
+In addition, requests for patient condition updates and staff interviews must be handled through a public relations representative (24-hour media line: 404-405-4539).

 Definitions of patient conditions